DataDog/dd-sdk-android/docs/trace_collection.md

 {{% /tab %}}
 {{< /tabs >}}

+In this case trace sampling decision made by the upstream interceptor for a particular request will be respected by the downstream interceptor.

 Because the way the OkHttp Request is executed (using a Thread pool), the request span won't be automatically linked with the span that triggered the request.
 You can manually provide a parent span in the `OkHttp Request.Builder` as follows:

 {{< tabs >}}